OnTopicCMS/OnTopic-Library/OnTopic.AspNetCore.Mvc/README.md

 ```
 > *Note:* This will register the `TopicViewLocationExpander`, `TopicViewResultExecutor`, `TopicRouteValueTransformer`, as well as all [Controllers](#controllers) that ship with `OnTopic.AspNetCore.Mvc`.

+> *Note:* When using ASP.NET Core 6's minimal hosting model, this will instead be placed in the `Program` class as a top-level statement.

 In addition, within the same `ConfigureServices()` method, you will need to establish a class that implements `IControllerActivator` and `IViewComponentActivator`, and will represent the site's _Composition Root_ for dependency injection.
 This will typically look like:
 ```csharp
 var activator = new OrganizationNameActivator(Configuration.GetConnectionString("OnTopic"))